vguleaev/vguleaev.dev/src/content/blog/how-i-learned-python-as-javascript-dev.md

 print('Adult') if age >= 18 else print('Too young')
 ```

-I know it reads more like human langauge but I just find it confusing because condition is in the middle 😢.
+I know it reads more like human language but I just find it confusing because the condition is in the middle 😢.

 ```javascript
 // In js